antimof/UxPlay/README.txt

-# UxPlay 1.70: AirPlay-Mirror and AirPlay-Audio server for Linux, macOS, and Unix (now also runs on Windows).
+# UxPlay 1.71: AirPlay-Mirror and AirPlay-Audio server for Linux, macOS, and Unix (now also runs on Windows).

 ### **Now developed at the GitHub site <https://github.com/FDH2/UxPlay> (where ALL user issues should be posted, and latest versions can be found).**

--   ***NEW in v1.70**: Support for 4k (h265) video with the new "-h265"
+-   ***NEW in v1.71**: Support for (YouTube) HLS (HTTP Live Streaming) video with the new "-hls" option.* Click on the airplay icon in the YouTube app to stream video.
-    option.* (Recent Apple devices will send HEVC (h265) video in AirPlay mirror mode if larger resolutions (*h* \> 1080) are requested with UxPlay's "-s wxh" option; wired ethernet connection is prefered to wireless in this mode, and may also be required by the client; the "-h265" option changes the default resolution from 1920x1080 to 3840x2160, but leaves default maximum framerate ("-fps" option) at 30fps.)

 ## Highlights:

 -   GPLv3, open source.
--   Originally supported only AirPlay Mirror protocol, now has added support for AirPlay Audio-only (Apple Lossless ALAC) streaming from current iOS/iPadOS clients. **There is no current support for Airplay HLS video-streaming (e.g., YouTube video) but this is in development.**
+-   Originally supported only AirPlay Mirror protocol, now has added support for AirPlay Audio-only (Apple Lossless ALAC) streaming from current iOS/iPadOS clients. **Now with support for Airplay HLS video-streaming (currently only YouTube video).**
 -   macOS computers (2011 or later, both Intel and "Apple Silicon" M1/M2 systems) can act either as AirPlay clients, or as the server running UxPlay.
 Using AirPlay, UxPlay can emulate a second display for macOS